wellcomecollection/identity/packages/apps/account-management/README.md

 - [Prettier](https://prettier.io/) - Code style

 Prettier is run through eslint.
-Enabling eslint in your IDE should pick up the configuration automatically after running `yarn install` for the first time.
+Enabling eslint in your IDE should pick up the configuration automatically after running `yarn install && yarn build` for the first time.

 To get started with an environment:
 ```